 3. Risk of nickel allergies.

-4. Because of that nickel-plated instruments are today forbidden to be sold in some countries.
+4. Because of allergies, nickel plated instruments cannot be sold in some countries.

-4. Silver is only used for small keys, which are not exposed to big forces, since it is a very soft metal.
+is only used for small keys, which are not exposed to big forces since it is a very soft metal.
 On the other hand, it can be excellently machined and is antibacterial.
 Silver is almost exclusively used for flutes and occasionally for oboes.